 - Mapping plays a vital role in the customer experience strategy that will impact the overall marketing, sales and customer engagement

-Customer journey mapping is essential to understand customer behavior and to effectively engage with them.
+Customer journey mapping is essential to understand customer behavior and to engage with them effectively.
 It is important to remember that one cannot simply go with “gut feeling” or intuition when mapping.
 Businesses have to arrive at findings based on research that is backed by data and a visual display of results.
 Mapping requires a process, and it’s essential to clearly define the end goal of the journeys (purchase, investigation, lead generation, cross-sell, information capture, etc.) that are being mapped and what it needs to achieve.
 The overall process calls for a detailed understanding of the consumer and the company.

 Customer Journey vs. Customer Experience